How We Saved Money By Creating Our Own Cable, Phone, & Internet Bundle

 My recommendation is to call the cable company to see if there are any specials you can get.
 If you live in an apartment complex, talk to the leasing office to see if they have any deals.

-• TWC Basic Cable $12.25/month
+• TWC Basic Cable$12.25/month

-• Road Runner High Speed Online $34.95/month
+• Road Runner High Speed Online$34.95/month

-• Skype US/Canada $5.95/month
+• Skype US/Canada$5.95/month

-So, by picking and choosing a la carte we came out with a bundle that is a dollar more than the cheapest bundle and we have better features for phone and Internet (Skype, a voip phone company, includes voicemail with price).
+By picking and choosing a la carte we came out with a bundle that is a dollar more than the cheapest bundle and we have better features for phone and Internet (Skype, a voip phone company, includes voicemail with price).

 The beauty is that you can always upgrade later if you decide.